 Biscuit baking, bug walks and pool picnics on a safari?

 Yes, when you take the kids to Thornybush Nature Reserve.
-The 38,000-acre private game reserve in the northeastern Limpopo province of South Africa is one of the few in the country offering family safaris and child-friendly lodges.
+The 38,000-acre private game reserve in the northeastern Limpopo province of South Africa is one of the few in the country offering child-friendly lodges.
+Family safaris in Thornybush Nature Reserve mean you you don’t have to leave the kids behind when you go on safari.

 The biggest player is the Thornybush Collection of four- and five-star game lodges.